 (Note: If this article looks familiar, it’s because it was originally published in my newsletter.
 I have since changed the format of my newsletter and have moved all articles previously published under the old format to my blog, where they can be more easily found.)
 Surprise, surprise: Americans citizens aren’t the only ones who want to move to Hawaii.

 Everyone knows that housing in Hawaii is expensive.
 In fact, when compared to other U.S. states, Hawaii’s average rent is the highest.
 But rents vary greatly throughout the state, depending on the island, city/town, and neighborhood.
 So which areas of Hawaii have the least expensive rents?
-And perhaps more importantly, why are they less expensive than other areas?

 NOTE: If you’re interested in finding a private school for a child age 15 months-6 years, I recommend also reading my post Preschools In Hawaii.
 In 2009, average test scores in reading, math, and science for 4th- and 8th-grade students enrolled in Hawaii’s public schools were all below the national average.